pallets/jinja/docs/api.rst

     {{ article.pub_date|datetimeformat }}
     {{ article.pub_date|datetimeformat("%B %Y") }}

+If the call of a filter can be computed at compile time, then it will be resolved as a constant before rendering.
+For example, a filter called on the iterated variable of a ``for`` loop cannot be compiled to a constant since its argument is only resolved at render time ; but the function of a filter called on a constant in an ``if`` statement will be executed at compile time even if the condition of the ``if`` statement is not met.
+A filter can be prevented to be compiled to a constant by decorating the function with the ``render_time_only`` decorator.

 Some decorators are available to tell Jinja to pass extra information to the filter.
 The object is passed as the first argument, making the value being filtered the second argument.